gyeh/cc/README.md

 ## To run:
 `./run.sh`

-Tested on MBP 64-bit + Debian 8 64-bit
+Tested on OSX 64-bit and Debian Linux 8 64-bit

 ## Dependencies
 * Java (JRE) 7 or 8